020 Area Code

 London phone numbers

-020 numbers are also used in some neighbouring areas outside Greater London.
-These include: Borehamwood, Bushey, Bushey Heath, Chigwell, Elstree, Ewell, Loughton, Molesey and Thames Ditton.
+Areas outside London which use 020 numbers include Borehamwood, Bushey, Bushey Heath, Chigwell, Elstree, Ewell, Loughton, Molesey and Thames Ditton.

 020 number call costs

 020 numbers are normal, landline numbers charged at standard rates.

 020 numbers should be displayed in the format 020 xxxx xxxx or (020) xxxx xxxx, with the first space always placed between '020' and the eight-digit local number.

 For international callers, use: +44 20 xxxx xxxx.

 Between 1990 and 2000, separate area codes were used for Central London and Outer London.
 The division of London into separate inner and outer areas was only temporary and this distinction was removed in the year 2000 when the new London-wide 020 area code was introduced.